 Major scientific and treatment advances have been accompanied by a paradigm shift in the approval procedures of regulatory agencies in Europe and the USA.
 They have either adapted their evidence expectations and/or accelerated their approval of innovative cancer medicines.
 However, the approach of national Health Technology Assessment (HTA) agencies in assessing the benefits of new therapies has remained largely static, resulting in delays in access for patients in need of immediate intervention.

-The Solution: (starts with) collaboration between multiple stakeholders
+The Solution: driven through collaboration between multiple stakeholders

 Access solutions can be created and implemented by starting discussions early and involving all stakeholders, including patients and patient groups, policymakers, HTA representatives, regulators, healthcare professionals and industry peers.
 Janssen supports the evolution of HTA methods to address current access challenges, and has made key recommendations covering: